Rainfall update

 Weekly highlights

-- Weekly totals between 10 and 50 mm were recorded across much of Tasmania, parts of eastern and northern Queensland, isolated areas in southern and north-eastern Victoria, and along the coast of New South Wales.
+- Weekly rainfall totals of 25 to 100 mm were recorded across much of eastern and northern parts of New South Wales and southern Queensland.

-- The highest weekly total (at the Bureau gauge) was 169.6 mm at Mount Read in Tasmania, and the highest daily total was 59.0 mm at Wilsons Promontory Lighthouse (VIC) in the 24 hours to 9 am on 25 September.
+- The highest weekly total (at a Bureau gauge) was 195.0 mm at Tipperary in the Northern Territory, which included the highest daily total of 119.0 mm in the 24 hours to 9 am on 13 December.

 Product code: IDCKGRWAR0